Parading

 neighborhood, Spanish Town, but it was a parade.
 That little parade

-grew and grew and last Saturday 100,000 came to catch the beads, or
+grew and grew and last year 100,000 came to catch the beads, or

 condoms, or white bread or whatever was being thrown off the